About This Blog

 Finally, benchmark your competition and those outside your industry.
 What’s new in one arena soon finds its way to others.

-Read the original Article at Bloomberg Businessweek
+Read the original article about the six levels of customer service at Bloomberg Businessweek